Companioning for pregnancy loss

 You don’t have to hold it all by yourself.

-As a perinatal chaplain, I offer gentle, confidential support for women navigating pregnancy loss in any trimester—including chemical pregnancy, miscarriage, stillbirth, or failed IVF transfer.
-This is a space where your story is honored, your grief is witnessed, and your healing is supported.
+As a perinatal chaplain, I offer gentle, confidential support for women navigating pregnancy loss in any trimester—including chemical pregnancy, failed IVF transfer, miscarriage, and stillbirth.

 Every pregnancy loss and every grieving parent is different.
 Depending on your needs, support may mean:

-A safe and confidential space to share your feelings, fears, and story
+A safe and confidential space to share your story

 Spiritual and emotional support managing grief